OneManStudioDotSe/test-for-umain/README.md

 the sake of taking a reasonable time to complete the test:

 - Support for dark mode and dynamic colors
+- Add a splash screen where the content for the app is fetched so it is available instantly at the Home screen
+- Optimise the bottom sheet UI so
 - The down chevron could be animated while the bottom sheet opens and closes
+- The placeholder image for the restaurant image could be resized to show properly
 - Tests could be added for the view model